 Now let’s begin to look at rewards for doing our assigned work and service for God.
 First, I want to point out that we really cannot work for God or serve Him.
-All we can do is invite Jesus into our lives and then let Him do his own work in us, through us, as us, and with us.
+All we can do is invite Jesus into our lives and then let Him do his own work in us, through us, as us, and with us as we spend our lifetimes following Him.
 Similarly, we cannot live a Christian life!
 Only Jesus can live a Christian life.
-All we can do is cooperate with Jesus in letting Him live his own life in us, through us, as us, and with us.
-Many years ago, I gave up attempting to live a Christian life as being absolutely futile.
-I simply let Jesus live his own Life in his “Bill Boylan skin.”
+All we can do is cooperate with Jesus in letting Him live his own LIFE in us, through us, as us, and with us.
+Many years ago, I gave up attempting to live a Christian life as being an absolutely futile endeavor.
+I simply let Jesus live his own LIFE in his “Bill Boylan skin.”

-Nevertheless, the Bible clearly teaches Jesus does dispense rewards, awards, and prizes—and crowns!—for serving Him and working in cooperation with Him through the inner power of his Holy Spirit; the Holy Spirit is Jesus in his “unbodied other form” living inside those who believe in Jesus and have an ongoing relationship with Him.
+Nevertheless, the Bible clearly teaches Jesus does dispense rewards, awards, and prizes—and crowns!—for serving Him and working in cooperation with Him through the inner power of his Holy Spirit; Holy Spirit is Jesus in his “unbodied other form” living inside those who believe in Jesus and choose to have an ongoing, lifelong relationship with Him.

 With the foregoing preliminary information, let’s examine these matters in more detail now.
 First, we can be certain Jesus will return to earth from Heaven where He is presently enthroned.
 One of Jesus’ last statements is that He said He will return and bring his rewards with Him (Revelation 22: 12).

-Yes, upon his return to earth He will bring with Him all his rewards, prizes, and crowns to dispense in great ceremony before all of Heaven’s inhabitants and the onlooking universe!
+Yes, upon his return to earth, Jesus will bring with Him all his rewards, prizes, and crowns to dispense in great ceremony before all of Heaven’s inhabitants and the onlooking universe!

 During December of each year I spend extra time reading my Bible, praying, and fasting—asking God to give me some insights into his work “assignments” for me for the upcoming year.
 Last December, here’s what God said to me for this year: